If you were watching President Bill Clinton’s speech at the Democratic National Convention, you may have experienced a strange sense of déjà vu.

 “There are already more than 3 million jobs open and unfilled in America, mostly because the people who apply for them don’t yet have the required skills to do them,” Clinton said.
 “So even as we get Americans more jobs, we have to prepare more Americans for the new jobs that are actually going to be created.

 “The old economy is not coming back.
 We’ve got to build a new one and educate people to do those jobs.”

-In March, a panel of economic and workforce development experts, responding to Fuller's comments, told the council that the dynamic of the nation’s economy is changing.
+In March, a , responding to Fuller's comments, told the council that the dynamic of the nation’s economy is changing.
 Pushing students to four-year college and beyond may not meet the needs of the county’s future employers, said Harry Holzer, a former chief economist for the Department of Labor and a professor of public policy at Georgetown University.